timofeysie/curator/README.md

 Going with normal git commits for now.

 And it turns out that this was not the only bad news.
-After including Cheerio in the lib, both projects experienced problems that were difficult to diganose and fix.
+After including Cheerio in the lib, both projects experienced problems that were difficult to diagnose and fix.
 The answer to [this StackOverflow](https://stackoverflow.com/questions/51273179/implementing-a-package-returns-module-util-does-not-exist-in-the-haste-module-m) question puts the problem well:
 *feedparser is designed to run in node.js not react native.
 You may be able to make it work regardless by installing the util package from npm.*

 The answer says that installing the missing packages may work.
 MAY.
 And this could be a potential problem for other lib users.
 So the decision has been made to remove Cheerio and follow the advice from 2013 regarding using regex to do the parsing.